yash-sharma1/docs-site/docs/faq.md

 On Binance DEX, you can send "new order" messages to  buy or sell certain assets.
 You can also send "cancel" messages to cancel existing open orders.

 You can use a wallet to send new orders and cancels.
-Binance DEX also provides API for automatic trading.
+Binance DEX also provides API for automated trading.

 In Binance DEX v1.0, the order message contains:

 - Symbol: trading pair on the chain
 - Side: buy or sell
-- Price: only limit price orders are supported in Binance Chain v1.0 Amount
+- Price: only limit price orders are supported in Binance Chain v1.0
+- Amount
 - Time In Force: Binance DEX supports `Immediate Or Cancel` (IOC) and `Good Till Expiry` (GTE) orders.
 GTE orders can quote on the exchange until they are filled by the opposite orders satisfying the limit price, or canceled by client themselves, or expire after 72 hours after 00:00 (UTC).